Writing Tips & Resources

 Footnotes in Written Works

-To signal that a source was used, the should insert a superscript number directing the reader to a corresponding number at the bottom of the page (in the footer section), which is followed by the source material information.
+To signal that a source was used, the author should insert a superscript number directing the reader to a corresponding number at the bottom of the page (in the footer section), which is followed by the source material information.
 Superscript numbers should be placed close to the information that should be cited, and normally appear at the end of a sentence on the right side of the period/full-stop, the quotation mark, and closing parenthesis.
 Generally, superscript notation are found under "Insert" → "Footnotes" in most word processing software, their options are often pre-set, with standard formatting, and must be selected first to be inserted into the text.
 It may be necessary to change pre-set options to match formatting requirements.

 Footnotes not only contain the source material information, they can also have external related materials, aside information to enhance the main text, or useful information about a particular source.